 Both heirs and beneficiaries can inherit.
-Beneficiaries are those people who are specifically named in the will or trust documents.
-Heirs are people -- such as spouses and other relatives -- who would have the legal right to inherit if someone were to die without a will or trust.
-Heirs can be beneficiaries -- and they often are -- but they may not be if the decedent decides to disinherit them.
+Beneficiaries are people who are specifically named in a will or trust documents.
+Heirs are people spouses and other relatives who would have a legal right to inherit if someone were to die without a will or other estate plan.
+Heirs can be beneficiaries – and they often are – but they might not be if the decedent decides to disinherit them.
 It's an important distinction when determining whether you, as an heir, have standing to revoke an irrevocable trust.

 The burden of proof when contesting a trust is similar to that of contesting a will.
-You must typically prove there's an error in the trust's formation documents, or that the trust maker was not of sound mind at the time he created it.
+You must typically prove there's an error in the trust's formation documents or that the trust maker was not of sound mind at the time he created it.
 The threshold for sound mind is a little more stringent for an irrevocable trust than for a revocable trust or a will.
 As with will contests, a trust contest is typically a full-blown legal proceeding involving a trial.
 Breaking the trust would ultimately come down to the opinion of a judge.

 Irrevocable trusts are supposed to be forever, but in actuality, they can sometimes be broken.
-During the trust maker's lifetime, an irrevocable trust is easier for heirs to revoke – provided they're also beneficiaries.
+During the trustmaker's lifetime, an irrevocable trust is easier for heirs to revoke – provided they're also beneficiaries.
 Some states, such as New York and Virginia, allow irrevocable trusts to be broken upon the written, unanimous consent of all beneficiaries.
-Revocation typically requires the trust maker's agreement and consent as well.
+Revocation typically requires the trustmaker's agreement and consent as well.

-Although the court can overrule the dissent of one or more beneficiaries, it might not do so unless the beneficiaries demonstrate that the trust no longer serves the purpose for which it was intended.
-Courts are not inclined to fly in the face of an irrevocable trust maker's wishes after his death without good cause.
+Although the court can overrule the dissent of one or more beneficiaries, it might not do so unless the beneficiaries can demonstrate that the trust no longer serves the purpose for which it was intended.
+Courts are not inclined to fly in the face of an irrevocable trustmaker's wishes after his death without good cause.

 When a charity is a trust beneficiary, this can complicate revocation.
 Because of taxation issues, charitable trusts usually can't be revoked.
-Even with the charity's consent, the court may not allow such a trust to be broken.
+Even with the charity's consent, the court might not allow such a trust to be broken.
 Complications can also arise if any of the beneficiaries are minors.
 States that have adopted the Uniform Trust Code typically allow parents or guardians to speak for minors in such a situation, but other states will not do so.
-In these jurisdictions, the trust may not be revocable until all beneficiaries are of legal age.
+In these jurisdictions, the trust might not be revocable until all beneficiaries are of legal age.